impulselabsinc/gitchat/README.md

 This app is written in Python and uses Tkinter to build the GUI.

-Watches for new and modified files under the 'messages' subdirectory Any new or modified contents are published to the GUI.
+Watches for new and modified files in the '../gitchat-messages' directory(one level up) Any new or modified contents are published to the GUI.
 This is where you add or update messages.